-In case you are processing non domestic material with audio in foreign languages, you can use Limecraft Flow to automatically translate transcripts from the original language into one or more target languages while keeping the timecodes.
-In this article, we explain how to use machine translation (MT) in Limecraft Flow.
+In case you are processing non domestic material with audio in foreign languages, you can use Limecraft Flow to automatically translate transcripts from the original language into one or more target languages while maintaining consistent timecodes.
+In this article, we explain how to access and use machine translation (MT) as part of your workspace.

 If you are processing rushes, cuts or masters with non-domestic audio for pre-cut, sync pulls or subtitling, you can opt to use Limecraft for translating the transcription from the original language into your language of choice.
 Limecraft will not just translate, but also consistently manage the timing of every word through translation.
 By doing so, we make sure you can use the translated transcript as well as a basis for your pre-cut or automated subtitles.

 Before you begin